bronsonb42/personal_website/content/teaching.md

 Documentary Poetics: Theories and Practices from Whitman to Goldsmith, Technische Universität Dortmund, Germany, Instructor, 2014/2015, 2 sections.
 In this course on literature from the late nineteenth through the twenty-first century, students develop research projects based on texts that attempts to affect immediate contact with a historical event and that respond to new media of their period, such as photography and sound recording.

-## Graduate Teaching Assistant, University of Iowa, Iowa City, IA, 2010-2013.
+## Teaching Assistant, University of Iowa, 2010-17

 The Interpretation of Literature, University of Iowa, Iowa City, IA, Instructor, 2010-2013; 2017, 8 sections.
 Readings assigned for this survey course span the English literary tradition from Shakespeare to contemporary authors.
 It is the required English literature course for all undergraduates in the College of Arts and Sciences.
 Students write two essays and participate in group research projects using digital resources and archives.